 About

-SIDS Lighthouses initiative
+SIDS Lighthouses Initiative

-Launched at the United Nations Climate Summit in the margins of the United Nations General Assembly in 2014, the SIDS LHI was in response to the strong call to action as an outcome of the Third International Conference on SIDS, the S.A.M.O.A.
-Pathway urging stakeholders to join forces in supporting the development and implementation of SIDS’s national, regional and inter-regional sustainable energy strategies.
+Launched at the United Nations Climate Summit in the margins of the United Nations General Assembly in 2014, the SIDS LHI was established in response to a strong call-to-action by the SIDS Leaders through the Small Island Developing States Accelerated Modalities of Action (SAMOA), urging stakeholders to join forces in supporting the development and implementation of national, regional and inter-regional sustainable energy strategies in SIDS.

 SIDS Priority Areas